hariszaf/presentations/met_nets/mikrobiokosmos2021/presentation_talk.md

 ## Slide 1: Stoichiometric matrix

+Yesterday, Prof Campanaro gave a truly inspiring talk highlighting how one can use MAGs to build metabolic models and how these models can be used to shed light at least in some corners a maze such as the one of anaerobic digestion.

-A genome-scale metabolic model (GEM) is a mathematical representation of the metabolism of an organism and is strongly related to its corresponding stoichiometric matrix ($S$).
+As he said, a genome-scale metabolic model (GEM) is a mathematical representation of the metabolism of an organism.

-$S$ is a matrix with the **metabolites** of the cell as rows and its **reactions** as columns meaning the values of a column are the **stoichiometric coefficients** of each metabolite in the corresponding reaction.
+The stoichiometri matrix $S$ that derives from such a model, includes the **metabolites** present in the organism as its rows and the **reactions** as columns, meaning the values of a column are the **stoichiometric coefficients** of each metabolite in the corresponding reaction.